A Convex Formulation of Material Points and Rigid Bodies with GPU-Accelerated Async-Coupling for Interactive Simulation: LIMITATIONS AND FUTURE WORK

 \section{LIMITATIONS AND FUTURE WORK}

 \textbf{Weak coupling:} Our weak coupling approach enables broader material choices and efficient GPU parallelization, but it requires smaller time steps when there is a large mass ratio between rigid bodies and MPM bodies, as observed in Section~\ref{sec:results-force-plot}.
-Developing a strong coupling formulation that maintains parallelization efficiency remains an active research direction for the authors.
+Developing a strong coupling formulation that maintains parallelization efficiency for applications like high-frequency vibro-tactile feedback remains an active research direction for the authors.

 \textbf{Explicit integration:} As a consequence of explicitly integrating the MPM free motion solve (Eq.~\eqref{eq:free_motion}), our method requires sufficient substeps to meet the stability criteria of explicit integration for MPM elastic forces.
 For example, in the stress test scenario described in Section~\ref{sec:results-force-plot}, we use substeps as small as $0.01$ ms to maintain stability.
 This contrasts with \cite{bib:zong2024convex}, where the scheme is unconditionally stable regardless of the time step size.
 However, we believe this trade-off of introducing an additional parameter to control substeps is justified by the significant performance gains, enabling interactive-rate simulations.